 Other Effects of Ozone Depletion

-As well as the effects to human health, land plants and aquatic life, which may occur as a consequence of ozone depletion, there are other impacts which could result from prolonged destruction of ozone in the stratosphere.
+As well as the effects of ozone depletion on humans and human health, land plants and aquatic life, which may occur as a consequence of ozone depletion, there are other impacts which could result from prolonged destruction of ozone in the stratosphere.
 These include damage to polymers used in buildings, paints and packaging, and changes in biogeochemical cycles affecting ground-level pollution (smog), acid rain and even climate change.

 Damage to Polymers